splynx/docs/files/en/configuration/voice/import_data_source/import_data_source.md

  **Important**

-- When using a (S)FTP server as a CDR data source - make sure that connection is successful;
+- **When using a (S)FTP server as a CDR data source - make sure that connection is successful**;

-- In case of using a Local data source type (storage on Splynx server), make sure that the folder with the CDR files has the correct permissions and `splynx` is the owner;
+- **In case of using a `Local` data source type (storage on Splynx server), make sure that the folder with the CDR files has the correct permissions and `splynx` user is the owner**;

-- The CDR files must have unique names as Splynx checks files by their names and if a file with a particular name has been imported into Splynx and the same file has since been updated, Splynx will not re-load the updated file as that file has already been imported.
+- **The CDR files must have unique names as Splynx checks files by their names and if a file with a particular name has been imported into Splynx and the same file has since been updated, Splynx will not re-load the updated file as that file has already been imported**.